NoorAbdi/Final-Project-DSA-Password-Manager/README.md

-# Password Manager in C++
+# DSA Password Manager

-This repository contains a password manager program implemented in C++.
-The program securely stores and manages user passwords and provides functionalities to add, retrieve, update, and delete passwords for different accounts.
+Welcome to the DSA Password Manager repository!

+This project serves as a comprehensive Password Manager, designed and implemented using C++.
+It leverages the robustness of the Caesar Cipher algorithm for encryption and employs linked lists, classes, and data flushing to ensure data security and efficient management.

 ## Features
-- Secure Storage: Passwords are encrypted and stored securely to maintain user privacy.
+- **Encryption**: Utilizes the Caesar Cipher algorithm for robust data encryption.
+- **Linked List Implementation**: Employs linked lists for optimized data organization.
+- **Class Implementation**: Utilizes classes for structured and organized code.
-- Add, Retrieve, Update, Delete: Users can add new passwords, retrieve existing ones, update, and delete passwords for various accounts.
+- **Add, Retrieve, Update, Delete**: Users can add new passwords, retrieve existing ones, update, and delete passwords for various accounts.
-- User Authentication: Access to the password manager is protected by user authentication (username and master password).
+- **User Authentication**: Access to the password manager is protected by user authentication (username and master password).
-- Password Generation: Option to generate strong and random passwords for new accounts.
-- Encrypted Storage: Passwords are encrypted using [encryption method] to enhance security.

-## Prerequisites

-To compile and run this password manager program, you'll need:

-- C++ compiler (e.g., g++) installed on your system.
-- A text editor or integrated development environment (IDE).

 ## Getting Started

 1. Clone this repository to your local machine: